colinquirk/ShinyEyes/README.md

 The `Undo Window` and `Clear Windows` buttons have similar functions. `Undo Window` will remove a single (saved) window and `Clear Windows` will remove all the windows saved for that chunk.
 These buttons will not effect any of the other chunks.

+You can also delete a single window with the "d" key.
+The window your cursor is hovering over will be deleted.
+This is especially usefully when working with windows that have been imported in from an outside source.

 The `previous chunk` and `next chunk` buttons will move you to the next (or previous) unique chunk in your data.
 Any windows from the last chunk are finilalized and stored. *If you return to a previous chunk, any old stored windows will be cleared.* This is currently the only way of going back and clearing window data that has already been stored.

 If you would like to view the gaze data in gif format, you can click the `Render Gaze Gif` function.
 This function uses the `gganimate` package which requires you to install the `gifski` and `png` packages (gganimate will not install them for you).
 I recommend clicking the `Hide Gaze Gif` button whenever you are not using this function as it will take a few seconds to render for each chunk, and therefore can be quite slow.